 We organized the rest of this paper as follows.
 Section~\ref{sec:background} introduces the background of our study.
-Section~\ref{sec:methodology} details how we collected the dataset and implemented the RAG-based unit test generation.
+Section~\ref{sec:methodology} details the data collection and implementation of the RAG-based test generation.
 Section~\ref{sec:results} shows the results of our experiments.
 Section~\ref{sec:threats} discusses the possible threats in the study.
 Section~\ref{sec:conclusion} concludes this paper.